Zachary Levi: Music

 In April 2010, Katharine McPhee released a preview of a music video to cinemas for her single "Terrified".
 Levi and McPhee have a duet on the song (which was re-recorded; the original album version features Jason Reeves) and appears in the music video singing with McPhee.
 On May 3, 2010, the song was previewed on the Entertainment Weekly website and made available for purchase on iTunes.
 The full video premiered May 7, 2010, on the music video website Vevo.
 Levi financed Kendall Payne's album Grown after she was dropped by her label, Capitol Records.

 On the soundtrack of the film Tangled, Levi sings "I See the Light" (with costar Mandy Moore) and "I've Got a Dream".
 For the film receiving a Oscar for Best Original Song nomination, Levi and Moore performed "I See the Light" at the 83rd Academy Awards.
 Levi has also been a guest member of Band from TV, a band made up of actors from various American television shows.
 On December 21, 2023, Levi performed Jolly Holiday from the 1964 film Mary Poppins on the primetime CBS special Dick Van Dyke: 98 Years of Magic.

 Producing

 Levi launched a production company called Wyldwood Productions in 2020.
 Director Zach Ramelan directed two narrative short films for the studio in 2020: Freelancer in February and The Statement starring Levi in May.
 In 2023, the studio co-produced the sixty-second episode of The FilmUp Podcast which is about Levi's life, career, and future plans.
-Wyldwood will release its first theatrical feature film, Sarah's Oil, in partnership with Metro-Goldwyn-Mayer in 2025.
+Wyldwood released its first theatrical feature film, Sarah's Oil, in partnership with Metro-Goldwyn-Mayer in 2025.